DevilishSpirits/arcollect/webext-adder/README.md

   header.
 * `ok_codes` is an array of code we consider a success.
 FurAffinity does return a 404 with a valid GIF if an account use the default avatar.
+* `redirection_count` is the number of redirections allowed.
+Negative values are undefined and currently may either generates an error or behave as zero.
 * `headers` is a dictionary of custom headers to set, you can unset default Arcollect and curl headers with a `null` value (a JSON `null`, not a `"null"` aka a string with "null" inside).